diegobit/askthebio/README.md

 ### crawl/

-Extract information from your socials/personal blogs into a JSON file.
+Extract information from your socials/personal blogs into a JSON or markdown file.

 ### agent/